Nextcloud is a private cloud storage software. In this article, you will learn how to install Nextcloud server with Nginx on CentOS / RHEL 8.

 By default, we have been logged in as Admin user.
 You can now use Nextcloud web interface to upload your files.

-In the above installation guide, you have successfully installed Nextcloud server with Nginx on CentOS / RHEL 8.
-If you faced difficulty in understanding the above tutorial, we strongly recommend you to read Linux Administration: A Beginner's Guide, Eighth Edition by McGraw-Hill Education.
+In the above installation guide, you have successfully install Nextcloud on CentOS 8.
+If you faced difficulty in understanding the above tutorial, we strongly recommend you to read Linux Administration: A Beginner’s Guide, Eighth Edition (PAID LINK) by McGraw-Hill Education.